 Landowners have a legal duty to remedy, or warn others of, hazardous conditions on their property that pose a risk of harm or injury.
 This duty exists concerning all persons legally on the property, whether customers in a store or guests at a private residence.
-When property owners fail to abide by their legal duty, and injuries result, the injured parties may want to consult an attorney.
+When property owners fail to abide by their legal duty, and injuries result, the injured parties may want to consult a well-practiced Altoona slip and fall attorney.

 In most situations, the only duty of care a property owner owes to a person who is on the land illegally is to refrain from actively trying to hurt that person or other trespassers.
 Accordingly, it can be difficult for a trespasser to file suit for injuries they suffered from a slip and fall.

 However, under the attractive nuisance doctrine, landowners can be liable for slips and falls suffered by trespassing children—specifically, if the landowner failed to take reasonable measures to keep children away from an “attractive nuisance” such as a swimming pool.
 An Altoona slip and fall attorney could clarify for an individual plaintiff or parent what options may be available in his or her situation.